 Let Grow's projects, including the pledge to support the right of parents to give their kids some free, unsupervised time, help communities do just that.
 Become a Let Grow Community and let the sun shine in.

-For more information, review our Community projects below, and be sure to check the Legislation page
+For more information, review our Community projects below, and be sure to check the Proclamation page